boolean-uk/cs-complexity/README.md

 ## Exercise

-1. Fork this repository and clone the fork to your machine.
+1. Fork this repository and clone the fork to your machine
 2. Run `npm ci` to install project dependencies
 3. Implement each of the empty _sort_ functions inside the [src](./src) directory
     - Add a commment to each function implementation that describes:
         1. Conceptually, how the sort algorithm works.
 You _may_ wish to write this _first_, then try and implement your conceptual understanding
         2. The time and space complexity in Big O notation.
 Why does the function have that complexity?
-4. Run `npm run test` to test your code.
+4. Run `npm run test` to test your code
 5. Add timing results for each of your sorting algorithms into the file [sortResults.md](docs/sortResults.md).
 Which ran fastest?
 And slowest?
 Given your understanding of Big O complexity of the different sorting algorithms, described in Step 3., above, were those results what you expected?
-Add that summary to the file, too.
+Add that summary to the file, too